imichaelmoore/random_interval_stress_test/README.md

 You can pass arguments to `stress-ng` with `STRESS_NG_ARGUMENTS`.
 The default is to run a CPU stressor on all cores (`--cpu 0`)

+# Installation

+You can use this container directly from Docker Hub: https://hub.docker.com/r/mmoores1/random_interval_stress_test

 # Usage

 This command will run a CPU stressor on all cores for a random time between 30 and 200 seconds, then wait for a random period between 30 and 200 seconds, and then do it again (with different random intervals).
 It will keep going until you kill the container.